silnrsi/fontproof/README.md

 ```

 This would produce the same, except would show only the given range of USVs.

-#### __\adhesion__ or __\hamburgerfonts__

-These would use dictionaries to produce garbage text made up of real words, similar to `\lorem`.
-However the words would only contain letters from a defined set.
-Ideally, it could look in to the font, see what letters are there, and produce words that use them.

 #### More preset texts in different languages